 ADSHE Level 5 course: Teaching Students with Specific Learning Differences in FE & HE

-March 2021 – Enrolment is opening soon for our Level 5 course, running from January 2022 until January 2023.
+March 2021: Enrolment is opening in May for our Level 5 course, running from January 2022 until January 2023.
 In collaboration with the Open College Network London (OCN), the course is designed to enable you to become Specialist Study Skills and Support Tutors and teach post-16’s with Specific Learning Differences (SpLDs).

 The course will look at how adults learn and potential barriers to learning that SpLD students can face.
 Using the ADSHE 7-Principles® as a guide, strategies to support adult learning will be examined and you will learn how to help students develop their own personal strategies.
 Additionally, the course will provide you with a background knowledge of the legislation impacting on students and any additional needs they might have.
 You will gain an understanding of different SpLDs and how they might impact on students studying in post-16 educational institutions.

 The course has gained BDA ATS FE/HE accredited status, allowing progression to a Level 7 course, should participants wish to become a post-16 assessor in the future.
 Please note, this course does not provide a general teaching qualification to work with Autism Spectrum Condition students, or that for which some HEIs may require for DSA-funded work.

 One of our recent graduates has commented: “The course has been a great experience and it’s been a pleasure to learn from such knowledgeable and supportive tutors.
 I am looking forward to working alongside you!”